-In February 2019, SLDC launched the development of Savya Financial Center.
-This project is composed of two towers with a gross floor area of 59,763 sqm which will be developed in Arca South, Taguig City.
+In February 2019, SLDC launched the development of Savya Financial Center which composed of two towers with a gross floor area of 59,763 sqm and will be developed in Arca South, Taguig City.
+This project was pre-certified for LEED and is aiming to get the Gold certification.
+Similarly, the project is also targeting to secure a multiple star certification from the BERDE rating system of the PHILGBC.
 The North Tower (of the Savya Financial Tower) is expected to be completed in 2021 while the South Tower is expected to be completed in 2022.